mickeyinfoshan/tdd-cl/README.md

 ###Usage

-First, you need to write a config file called "tdd.config.js", which exports an object with three methods: test, dev_env and production_build.
+First, you need to write a config file called "tdd.config.js", which exports an object with three methods: test, beforeTest and afterTest.
 Here's a template:

     //tdd.config.js